miamaric12/HAPPy/README.md

 - Numba
 - Skan

-An example micrograph has been uploaded and is called **example micrograph.png**
+An example micrograph has been uploaded and is called **example.png**

 ### **Contacts for Code:**
 - Mia Maric (mia.maric@manchester.ac.uk)